tuxpoldo/btsync-deb/docs/site-page-btsync-gui.md

 - __armhf__ - ARM hard float
 - __powerpc__ - PowerPC

-The GUI packages has been tested on the following distributions:
+The GUI packages have been tested on the following distributions:
 - __Debian Wheezy__ with __Gnome__ Desktop
 - __Ubuntu Raring__ 13.04 with __Unity__ Desktop
 - __Linux Mint Petra__ with __Cinnamon__ Desktop